Food Scraps Collection

 Collecting food scraps for good

-This year Aucklanders will have a whole new way to turn their rukenga kai (food scraps) into something good.
+Aucklanders now have a whole new way to turn their rukenga kai (food scraps) into something good.

-Like your other bins, your 23 litre rukenga kai bin will be picked up each week.
-The food scraps inside will be turned into clean energy and fertiliser for the growing of more kai.
+It’s a simple process.
+You’ll place your food scraps into your kitchen caddy on a daily basis, then tip them into the green bin when that’s full.
+Like your other bins, your green 23 litre bin will be picked up each week from the street.
+Your rukenga kai will be turned into clean energy and fertiliser at a special plant in the Waikato, for the growing of more kai.

 Let’s support the collection

-Most people care about our environment but many haven’t been able to compost – if this is you, know that by simply using rukenga kai each week, you’ll be on your way to helping remove some 125,000 tonnes of carbon emissions from the atmosphere each year.
+Most people do care about our environment but many haven’t been able to compost – if this is you, know that by simply using the rukenga kai service each week, you’ll be on your way to helping remove some 125,000 tonnes of carbon emissions from the atmosphere each year.

-Auckland Council wants to divert thousands of tonnes of rukenga kai away from landfill and into something good every year.
+Auckland Council is diverting thousands of tonnes of rukenga kai away from landfill and into something good every year.

-We’re looking for community groups and rukenga kai ambassadors to spread the word.
-Through our Food Scraps Grant, we can send someone along to your get-together to speak and teach, totally free of charge.
+We’re looking for community groups and ambassadors to spread the word.
+Through our Food Scraps Support grant, we can send someone along to your get-together to speak and teach, totally free of charge.
 Or, we can fund a food scraps hui of your own design.
-Check out our regional grant right here.
+Check out our regional grant options right here.

 complement with compost